elvesmrodrigues/deck-of-cards/README.md

 The tests for the other modules is a work in progress.

+## How this project is organized

+This project is organized in the following way:

+- `include`: The header files of the project.
+  - `models`: The header files of the models of the project.
+  - `storages`: The header files of the storage of the project.
+  - `middlewares`: The header files of the middleware of the project.
+  - `factories`: The header files of the factories of the project.
+  - `utils`: The header files of the utils of the project.
+  - `services`: The header files of the services of the project.
+  - `serializers`: The header files of the serializers of the project.
+- `src`: The source code of the project.
+  - `models`: The models of the project.
+  - `storages`: The storage of the project.
+  - `middlewares`: The middleware of the project.
+  - `main.cpp`: The main file of the project.
+- `test`: The unit tests of the project.
+  - `storages`: The unit tests of the storage module.
+  - `models`: The unit tests of the models module.
+  - `middleware`: The unit tests of the middleware module.
+- `libs`: External libraries used in the project.
+  - `server`: The [cpp-httplib](https://github.com/yhirose/cpp-httplib) library, for the server.
+  - `json`: The [nlohmann json](<https://github.com/nlohmann/json>) library, for parsing and generating JSON.
+  - `doctest`: The [doctest](<https://github.com/doctest/doctest>) library, for testing.

+- `bin`: The binary files of the project.
+- `build`: The build files of the project.
+- `Makefile`: The makefile of the project, used to build, run and test the project.

 ## API

 The next subsections describe the API endpoints.